Why your shaving cream is watery and what to do about it?

 Reasons for separation of water, gas, and solids:

-It is really necessary to SHAKE the can of your shaving cream before use to completely mix the gasses, water, and solids.
-Failure to SHAKE the can may result in the gas part (propellant) to be used first and trap the water inside the can.
+the can of your shaving cream before use to completely mix the gasses, water, and solids.
+Failure to SHAKE the can may result in the gas part (propellant) being used first and trapping the water inside the can.

 The basic mechanism of shaving cream can: